LucasBarretto86/LearningRails/README.md

 SimpleCov.start 'rails' # or use SimpleCov.start for a generic setup
 ```

-As the tests suite runs a report will be generated in the coverage/ directory.
+As the tests suite runs a report will be generated in the coverage/ directory

+---

 ### Guard